AdobeDocs/dynamic-media-classic.en/help/using/moving-renaming-deleting-assets.md

 ## Delete multiple assets with a text file {#delete-multiple-assets-with-a-text-file}

-To delete many assets at once throughout the Asset Library, you can list the assets you want to delete in a text file and submit the list to Adobe Dynamic Media Classic.
+To delete multiple assets at once throughout the Asset Library, you can list the assets you want to delete in a text file and submit the list to Adobe Dynamic Media Classic.

 Create the list of Adobe Dynamic Media Classic IDs and save it as a text (.txt) file.
-Each Adobe Dynamic Media Classic ID must be on its own line (followed by a hard return).
+Each Adobe Dynamic Media Classic ID must be on its own line (followed by a carriage return).

-After you create the list, follow these steps to use it to delete assets:
+To use the list to delete assets, do the following:

 1. Go to **[!UICONTROL File]** > **[!UICONTROL Delete Asset List]**.
-1. In the **[!UICONTROL Deleted Asset list]** dialog box, type the path to the text file with the list of assets you want to delete.
+1. In the **[!UICONTROL Deleted Asset List]** dialog box, type the path to the text file with the list of assets you want to delete.
 1. Select **[!UICONTROL Delete]**.

 When you delete assets with a text file, if any Adobe Dynamic Media Classic ID is not on the list, the message "Unable to validate these entries in your list:" is displayed.
 The list of entries is also displayed.
 However, Adobe Dynamic Media Classic does not generate an error on the Job page.